Southern Zone Coaches Credo

 Tracy’s love for lacrosse and all of its footwork and speed components, came several years ago when her daughters Morgan and Kacy, then 5 and 8 years old, picked up their first stick.
-Tracy is excited to coach Team 2024 and Team 2027 for SoZo this fall!
+Tracy is excited to continue to lead Team 2024 and train all of the athletes in SoZo!

 Team 2023 – Taylor Oliver

 Taylor is from Annapolis, MD and played DI lacrosse at the University of Colorado Boulder and UMBC.
 She has experience coaching many levels ranging from elementary age to college.
 In 2018 after graduating, she coached at San Diego State University.
 She is excited to work with SoZo!